26 July 2012

 My page below is based on the definition of "Islamophobia" contained in the 1997 Runnymede report "Islamophobia: A Challenge for Us All."

-The page is now superseded, because on 14 March 2017 Runnymede issued a new report to commemorate the 20th anniversary of the 1997 report.
-This new report "Islamophobia: Still a challenge for us all" contains a revised definition of Islamophobia, which addresses my concerns set out on the page below.
+On 14 March 2017 Runnymede issued a new report to commemorate the 20th anniversary of the 1997 report.
+This new report "Islamophobia: Still a challenge for us all" contains a revised definition of Islamophobia, which addresses some of my concerns set out on the page below.
+There are also other definitions of Islamophobia.
+I intend to write a new page about the various definitions of Islamophobia in due course.

 Many Muslims use the word "Islamophobia" as if it meant "hatred of Muslims."
 However it does not; the word Islamophobia has a distinct established meaning, as explained later on this page.